Aug 27, 2020

 JAD: And he thinks it might be the winner.

 DOUGLAS HOFSTADTER: "Hi toots.
 Get well.
 Hospital's prison and prison's hell.
 Get well.
 Flee your cell.
 Clément's orders in a nutshell.
 Go pig out.
 Open wide your mouth.
 Keep those sweetmeats going south.
-Unless you're hail, you'll turn pale.
+Unless you're hale, you'll turn pale.
 Lose ooh-la-la that wiggles your tail.
-God restore good health to you my little flower, mon petite shoe."
+God restore good health to you my little flower, mon petite chou."

 JAD: Wow!
 That's cool!